martkir/breakstrat/README.md

 ### Baseline

+**Description**

+The baseline strategy is based on a simple heuristic for identifying a breakout.
+The heuristic boils down to looking at recent prices over a fixed time window, and comparing those prices to the current price.
+The current price level is classified as a breakout if the direction of change is positive and also significantly different from the price movements observed in the recent past (in our chosen time window).

+For a precice definition of the heuristic used by the baseline strategy look at the `is_breakout` function in `strategies/baseline/backtest.py`.

+Once a breakout is detected the a **trade is entered**.
+Our current implementation assumes that a trade is entered (using a market order) at the close price of the period in which the breakout was detected.
+(In the future we will assume a limit order is placed at the level price needs to reach in order to be classified as a breakout.)
+A trade is entered using a limit order.

+There are three possible ways in which a **trade is exited**.
+We can either hit our **stop loss** or **target level**.
+In the case that neither levels are hit we exit after a **fixed number of time** has passed since we entered.
+The baseline sets a stop loss at a fixed percentage below the price the trade was entered at.
+Similarly, the take profit is set at a fixed percentage above the entry price.

 ### Trailstop

 Trailstop is an extension of the baseline breakout strategy.
 The baseline strategy places a stop loss at a fixed level